- Amount Based

 Who can configure the accounting method?

 Depending on the contract type, users with 'Admin' level permissions on the project's Commitments and/or Prime Contracts tool.
+For bid packages, you must have 'Admin' level permissions on the project's Bidding tool.

 How do I configure the accounting method?